MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     :::image type="content"source="./media/azure-web-apps/change-resource.png" alt-text="Screenshot of Change your resource dropdown.":::

-3. Once you've specified which resource to use, you're all set to go.
+3. Once you specified which resource to use, you're all set to go.

     :::image type="content"source="./media/azure-web-apps-nodejs/app-service-node.png" alt-text="Screenshot of instrument your application.":::